-To use a VPN, you’re first going to need to select a VPN provider (suitable for gaming) of your choice and then, download and install the software to your PC.
+To use a VPN, you’re first going to need to select a VPN provider (suitable for Pubg) of your choice and then, download and install the software to your PC.
 Once installed, open the program and connect to one of the high-speed servers from your list of options.

 Then, you’re free to boot up your game and play PUBG via a fast, safe and secure connection.